sgrimm/lurkers-guide/README.md

 Results of the Poll 5 viewer survey for each episode.

+### Production

+Button and nav images in their original lossless-compressed forms.

 ### reference

 The "Reference" section of the site.
 Mostly flat HTML files, but a couple